b05xf0/tester/README.md

 - filepath: for manipulating FilePath values in a cross-platform way

 ## Contributing
 If you would like to contribute, please fork the repository and use a feature branch.
-Pull requests are warmly welcome.

 ## License
 The tool is open-sourced under the [GNU LESSER GENERAL PUBLIC LICENSE Version 2.1](./LICENSE).
-Feel free to use, modify, and distribute as you see fit.